-The Group owns 100 per cent. of Aguilar, a zinc and lead mining operation in Argentina.
-Aguilar's operations are at two locations in Jujuy province and comprise the Aguilar underground mine and concentrator plant.
-A lead smelter that was part of the operation was closed in December 2018.
+The Group owns 100 per cent. of Aguilar, an integrated zinc and lead mining operation in Argentina.
+Aguilar's operations are at two locations in Jujuy province and comprise the Aguilar underground mine and concentrator plant and the Palpala lead smelter.